krishnap1600/weather-program/README.md

 ## **Installation:**
 Simply copy and paste the weather.py and weather.bat files onto the user subdirectory e.g. C:\Users\<USERNAME>

-WIN-R (Window Key + R) then type in "weather" to run the program Or from the command prompt
+WIN-R (Window Key + R) then type in "weather" to run the program

+Or from the command prompt type in "weather"